-Required

-Review and assure that there is, adequate facility staff access to communicable disease reporting tools and other outbreak specific reporting requirements on the Health Commerce System (e.g., Nosocomial Outbreak Reporting Application (NORA), HERDS surveys

-Administration staff and the Infection Preventionist have access to the Health Commerce System and required reporting formats, access is reviewed at least annually or upon replacement of staff.

-NORA and HERDS Surveys are completed in accordance with NYSDOH regulations or upon notification from the Health Commerce System

-Reportable events are outlined by regulation:

-- Outbreak or increased incidence of infectious process

-- Staphylococci

-- Vancomycin resistant enterococci

-- Pseudomonas

-- Clostridium difficile

-- Klebsiella

-- Acinteobacter

-- Inter-facility outbreaks

-- Influenza

-- Gastroenteritis

-- Pneumonia

-- Respiratory Syncytial Virus (RSV)

-- o Covid-19

-- Foodborne outbreaks

-- Infections associated with contaminated medicines, replacement fluids, or commercial products - Single cases of healthcare associated infections due to any diseases on the Communicable Disease Reporting list. - o Legionella - Measles virus - Invasive Group A streptococcus - o Staph aureus with reduced susceptibility to vancomycin - Clusters of TB (tuberculosis) test conversions - Single case of pulmonary or laryngeal tuberculosis - Increased or unexpected morbidity or mortality associated with medical devices, practices or procedures resulting in significant infections and/or hospital admissions - Closure of a unit or service due to infections
+commercial products Single cases of healthcare associated infections due to any diseases on the Communicable Disease Reporting list. o Legionella Measles virus Invasive Group A streptococcus Staph aureus with reduced susceptibility to vancomycin Clusters of TB (tuberculosis) test conversions Single case of pulmonary or laryngeal tuberculosis Increased or unexpected morbidity or mortality associated with medical devices, practices or procedures resulting in significant infections and/or hospital admissions Closure of a unit or service due to infections Required Develop/Review/Revise internal policies and procedures, to stock up on medications, environmental cleaning agents, and personal protective equipment as necessary.
+(Include facility's medical director, Director of Nursing, Infection Control Practitioner, safety officer, human resource director, local and state public health authorities, and others as appropriate in the process) The facility maintains a sufficient number of supplies within the facility to maintain operations for at least 96 hours.

-Required

-Develop/Review/Revise internal policies and procedures, to stock up on medications, environmental cleaning agents, and personal protective equipment as necessary.
-(Include facility's medical director, Director of Nursing, Infection Control Practitioner, safety officer, human resource director, local and state public health authorities, and others as appropriate in the process)

-The facility maintains a sufficient number of supplies within the facility to maintain operations for at least 96 hours.
 Supplies are reviewed at least quarterly and are reviewed daily during increased incidence of usage.

-- Medications - Maintains 5 day supply for current residents - Emergency Omni Medication System supply of medications - Emergency IV equipment supply - Pharmacy vendor supply/Local pharmacy emergency supply - Personal Protective Equipment Emergency supply based on usage during the pandemic - Additional 30 day supply acquired by August 31, 2020 - Additional 60 day supply will be acquired by September 30, 2020 - Emergency supply will be stocked at CHS storage area in close proximity to the facility to ensure access (CHS Deer Park Storage area) - Environmental Cleaning Supplies - Facility based storage for at least 96 hours - Additional supplies available through vendors agreements and contracts

-The facility is part of a Healthcare System-Catholic Health Services which assists the facility in obtaining any required supplies, works with all contracted agencies and vendors to ensure emergency availability of resources

-Each department will maintain a list of contracted agencies and vendors utilized as well as any emergency preparedness agreements

-☐ Recommended

-Develop/Review/Revise administrative controls (e.g., visitor policies, employee absentee plans, staff wellness/symptoms monitoring, human resource issues for employee leave).

-These policies have been reviewed and revised in accordance with recent pandemic regulations and directives from the NYSDOH and the CDC

-- Visitation: - Remains restricted in accordance with NYSDOH regulations.
-Designated Representatives, Residents, and Staff have been kept appraised of any changes to our visitation policies and NYSDOH directives - Employee Absentee Plans - o Monitoring/Screening of employees for current infectious process - Directing staff not to report to work if ill - Communicating symptoms and/or diagnosis of illness to facility, report to Infection Preventionist and Human Resources - Emergency staffing plan to ensure sufficient staff availability during increased absenteeism - o Daily staffing patterns are based on census and need of each unit - Discontinue vacations and personal time off - o Elicit part-time and perdiem staff to work additional hours - Paid overtime - Clinical staff (RN, LPN, C.N.A.) fulfilling non-essential positions may be utilized for resident care - Additional pay may be authorized for overtime hours during heightened needs such as pandemic/outbreak with administrative and CHS authorization - CHS Human Resources will assist facilities with additional staffing needs - In extreme circumstances voluntary medical personnel may be utilized as per policy and NYSDOH regulations - Staff Wellness/Symptoms Monitoring - Daily monitoring/screening of staff upon arrival to facility as directed by the NYSDOH - Directives to staff not to report to work if ill
+Medications Maintains 5 day supply for current residents Emergency Omni Medication System supply of medications Emergency IV equipment supply Pharmacy vendor supply/Local pharmacy emergency supply Personal Protective Equipment Emergency supply based on usage during the pandemic Additional 30 day supply acquired by August 31, 2020 Additional 60 day supply will be acquired by September 30, 2020 Emergency supply will be stocked at CHS storage area in close proximity to the facility to ensure access (CHS Deer Park Storage area) Environmental Cleaning Supplies Facility based storage for at least 96 hours Additional supplies available through vendors agreements and contracts The facility is part of a Healthcare System-Catholic Health Services which assists the facility in obtaining any required supplies, works with all contracted agencies and vendors to ensure emergency availability of resources Each department will maintain a list of contracted agencies and vendors utilized as well as any emergency preparedness agreements Recommended Develop/Review/Revise administrative controls (e.g., visitor policies, employee absentee plans, staff wellness/symptoms monitoring, human resource issues for employee leave).
+These policies have been reviewed and revised in accordance with recent pandemic regulations and directives from the NYSDOH and the CDC Visitation: Since 3/17/23, there are no restrictions to visitation.
+Designated Representatives, Residents, and Staff have been kept appraised of any changes to our visitation policies and NYSDOH directives Visitation restrictions can change at any time due to a pandemic.
+Employee Absentee Plans Monitoring/Screening of employees for current infectious process Directing staff not to report to work if ill Communicating symptoms and/or diagnosis of illness to facility, report to Infection Preventionist and Human Resources Emergency staffing plan to ensure sufficient staff availability during increased absenteeism Daily staffing patterns are based on census and need of each unit Discontinue vacations and personal time off Elicit part-time and perdiem staff to work additional hours Paid overtime Clinical staff (RN, LPN, C.N.A.) fulfilling non-essential positions may be utilized for resident care Additional pay may be authorized for overtime hours during heightened needs such as pandemic/outbreak with administrative and CHS authorization CHS Human Resources will assist facilities with additional staffing needs In extreme circumstances voluntary medical personnel may be utilized as per policy and NYSDOH regulations Staff Wellness/Symptoms Monitoring Daily monitoring/screening of staff upon arrival to facility as directed by the NYSDOH Directives to staff not to report to work if ill Staff to report symptoms and diagnosis during periods of absenteeism